OlivierLD/AstroComputer/README.md

 # AstroComputer
 Celestial Computation, in several languages

+The code is based on the remarquable work done by [Henning Humland](https://celnav.de/).

 This was originally started in Java, and later reproduced in several other languages.